Implement a product feature using GitHub Spec Kit

 /speckit.constitution

-NOTE: The GitHub Spec Kit supports “greenfield” and “brownfield” project types.
-Preliminary requirements are more significant for greenfield projects since there is no existing codebase.
-In this exercise, ContosoDashboard is a brownfield project with an existing codebase, so the agent analyzes the current project files when generating the constitution.
+The GitHub Spec Kit supports “greenfield” and “brownfield” project types.
+Preliminary requirements are more significant for greenfield projects since there’s no existing codebase.
+In this exercise, ContosoDashboard is a brownfield project with an existing codebase, so the agent analyzes the current project files to generate the constitution.

 8. Monitor GitHub Copilot’s response.